karlseguin/pbuf/README.md

 ```
   %{commit: Commit.t}
 ```

-Note however that when decoding, it will _always_ go to the tuple version.

 #### Json Message Encoding
 It's possible to not generate `@derive Jason.Encoder` on a per-message basis by using a custom option, say in `options.proto`: